| NEUE DEUTSCHE BIOGRAPHIE | NDB |

-At the annual meeting of the Historical Commission held on 7th March 1996 it was decided that the Neue Deutsche Biographie should be completed by the year 2017 in ten further volumes each containing about 850 articles.
+The Neue Deutsche Biographie should be completed by the year 2023 in one further volume containing about 700 articles.

 This means a limitation of the total number of biographies which can be included and a reduction in the length of individual articles.
 Authors are kindly requested to bear the following points in mind:

 Please note in particular: as articles are printed continuously, the editorial board is obliged to keep to fixed deadlines.
 Having accepted to write an article, you are therefore asked, to complete and return the reply card as soon as possible and to submit your contribution by the agreed date.
-Please give your account number and the name and code number of your bank; this speeds up the payment of honoraria. lf no reply is received, or if deadlines are exceeded or reminders left unanswered, the editorial board may commission another author.
+Please give your IBAN and BIC; this speeds up the payment of honoraria. lf no reply is received, or if deadlines are exceeded or reminders left unanswered, the editorial board may commission another author.

 The author is responsible for individual articles, the publisher for the work as a whole.
 The editorial board reserves the right to standardise articles, as is the norm in reference works, and to shorten them if the text is longer than agreed.
 Significant alterations or additions are made in consultation with the author.
 Where disputes arise and no agreement can be reached, there is no obligation to print the article.

-Before diskettes are sent to printing, the author receives a computer print-out of his or her article.
+Before texts are sent to printing, the author receives a file of his or her article.
 This should be checked and returned to the editorial board within a maximum of three weeks. lf no corrections are received within this time, the article is deemed to have been accepted in its edited form.

 On the structure of articles: